Town Hall, 1962

-Town Hall, 1962 is an album by Ornette Coleman, recorded on December 21, 1962 at New York City's Town Hall and released in 1965 by the ESP-Disk label.
-It was the first recording to feature Coleman's new trio, which included bassist David Izenzon and drummer Charles Moffett.
+Town Hall, 1962 is a live album by Ornette Coleman, recorded on December 21, 1962 at New York City's Town Hall and released in 1965 by the ESP-Disk label.
+It was the first recording of Coleman's new trio, featuring rhythm section David Izenzon and Charles Moffett.

 Background

-In terms of finding work, 1962 was a difficult year for Coleman and the members of his trio.
-That year, after an engagement at the Jazz Gallery, Coleman was dismayed to see Dave Brubeck follow him and earn a significantly higher fee.
+1962 was a difficult year for finding work for Coleman and his trio; that year, after an engagement at the Jazz Gallery, Coleman was dismayed to see Dave Brubeck follow him and earn a significantly higher fee.
 As a result, Coleman decided to charge more for appearances, leading to repeated rejections by club owners and concert presenters.
-In response, classically-trained bassist David Izenzon relied on freelance jobs with orchestras and chamber groups, while drummer Charles Moffett, whom Coleman had known since high school, took a job as a teacher.
-At the same time, Coleman, tired of being perceived as a "cornpone musician," an "illiterate guy who just plays," began composing classically-oriented works, and, with financial assistance from Irving Stone, rented Town Hall in order to present a full-length concert of his works.
-In addition to booking the hall and writing all the music, he put up posters advertising the concert, rehearsed the musicians, and hired a recording engineer.
+In response, classically-trained bassist David Izenzon relied on freelance jobs with orchestras and chamber groups, and drummer Charles Moffett, whom Coleman had known since high school, took up a job as a teacher.

+At the same time, Coleman—tired of being perceived as a "cornpone musician" (an "illiterate guy who just plays")—began composing classically-oriented works, and, with financial assistance from Irving Stone, rented Town Hall in order to present a full-length concert of his works.
+In addition to booking the hall and writing all the music, Stone also put up posters advertising the concert, rehearsed the musicians, and hired a recording engineer.

+Recording

-The concert featured ten pieces for Coleman and his trio, a work for string quartet ("Dedication to Poets and Writers"), and a piece for rhythm-and-blues group titled "Blues Misused," on which Coleman played.
+The concert featured ten pieces for Coleman and his trio, a work for string quartet ("Dedication to Poets and Writers"), and a piece for rhythm-and-blues group titled "Blues Misused", on which Coleman played.
 The album Town Hall, 1962 includes three of the trio pieces plus the string quartet; the rest were recorded but have never been released.
-(Regarding the unreleased "Blues Misused," Stanley Crouch wrote that "it predicts the fusion era in no uncertain terms," while A. B. Spellman stated that the piece "must stand, with...
-Coleman's Free Jazz, as one of the two most important works that he has ever performed.")
+(Regarding the unreleased "Blues Misused", Stanley Crouch wrote that "it predicts the fusion era in no uncertain terms," while A. B. Spellman stated that the piece "must stand, with...
+Coleman's Free Jazz, as one of the two most important works that he has ever performed".)

 The concert was a success in that several hundred people attended and responded enthusiastically, and the proceeds allowed Coleman to break even.
 However, it did not receive much attention, leading Coleman to recall: "I'll never forget... that night there was a subway strike, a newspaper strike, a taxi strike, I mean everything was strike, even a match strike, know what I mean?
 Not only that, I hired a guy to record it for me, and [later] he committed suicide."
 Following the concert, Coleman did not record or appear publicly for two years.
 The trio would not record again until 1965, when they produced Chappaqua Suite and At the Golden Circle Stockholm.